How to Stop Biting Your Nails

 Mindfulness techniques can help break this cycle by teaching you to pause and notice how you’re feeling before you act.

 It can be as simple as taking a few deep breaths when you feel the urge to bite, or doing a quick body scan to notice where you’re holding tension.
-Over time, this awareness makes the habit less automatic.

 Mindfulness teaches observation without reaction.
 The goal is to pause and respond consciously, breaking the automatic habit loop.